Shubham-21-dev/SIH2020-IntelliSync-for-managing-traffic-flow/README.md

 It uses deep reinforcement learning to come with a policy function to identify pairs or groups of traffic signals which can be coordinated.
 It synchronises traffic signal timings to optimize split, cycle, and offset time.
 Image Recognition is used to detect the presence of vehicles.
 One traffic signal will be aware of its adjacent traffic signal state and the number of vehicles arriving and departing there, which will help it make efficient decisions about when to release traffic, in which direction, and for how much time.

-## *Improved version - "3 August 2020*
+## *Improved version - "20 August 2020*

 *Changelog:*
 - *Each training result is now stored in a folder structure, with each result being numbered with an increasing integer.*
 - *New Test Mode: test the model versions you created by running a test episode with comparable results.*
 - *Enabled a dynamic creation of the model by specifying, for each training, the width and the depth of the feedforward neural network that is going to be used.*
-- *The training of the neural network is now executed at the end of each episode, instead of during the episode.
-This improves the overall speed of the algorithm.*
-- *The code for the neural network is now written using Keras and Tensorflow 2.0.*
+- *The code for the neural network is written using Keras and Tensorflow 2.0.*
 - *Added a settings file (.ini) for both training and testing.*
 - *Added a minimum number of samples required into the memory to begin training.*
 - *Improved code readability.*
+- *Image Recognition for vehicles has been implemneted.*

 ## Getting Started